-If you want to install information systems in an office/university you will require the services of a communication cabling company.
+If you want to install information systems in an office/university you will require the services of a communication data cabling installation company.
 Communication cables are different from power cables.
 These cables are electric cables that are not manufactured for high voltages or current loads.
 They’re designed to transmit information signals and can be used in radio transmitters, data transmitters, and electronic circuits.

 Communication cables include optical fibres, blown fibre cables, copper cables, coaxial cables, fire survival cables and twisted paired wires.
 There are 2 types of communication cables that are commercially available namely, multi-conductor communication cables and multi-paired communication cables.
 Multi-conductor communication cables are available in shielded, unshielded and braid shielded varieties while the multi-paired communication cables are available as unshielded paired audio and control cables, and individually shielded paired communication cables.

 Data applications, in general, require transmissions that are free of any external interference as this helps in protecting the integrity of the data being transmitted.
 You should therefore install communication cables that are flexible and ones that can be effortlessly soldered.
 The cables you use should be of the highest quality.
 They should be Vertical Tray Flame Test approved and CSA approved.
 Communication cables can also be custom made to suit your specifications.
 So if you’re looking for any specific product you can’t find online or in stores, visit your nearest cable manufacturer to have them custom made for you.
 Read more about data cable types.

 You should consider purchasing and installing communication cables that belong to a single brand as opposed to mixed brands because you will be offered a longer warranty (nearly 15 to 20 years) from the equipment manufacturer/supplier.
 Mixing brands can retard performance and cause complications in the future so it’s best to stick to a single brand.
 If you do intend to install additional equipment in the future, make sure it matches the current equipment you’re using, unless of course it poses a safety hazard.